 Following the Civil War and Reconstruction, campus development shifted southward in a haphazard fashion.
-In 1919 John Nolen created a neoclassical, unified master plan that was never implemented.
-McKim, Mead and White’s Beaux-Arts plan had more traction, producing a visually cohesive, Neoclassical quadrangle called Polk Place, designed by William Kendall and erected on axis with McCorkle Place, and a minor quad on a perpendicular axis established with Manning Hall in 1923.
+In 1919 John Nolen created a master plan that was never implemented.
+McKim, Mead & White’s Beaux-Arts plan had more traction, producing a visually cohesive, Neoclassical quadrangle called Polk Place, designed by William Kendall and erected on axis with McCorkle Place, and a minor quad on a perpendicular axis established with Manning Hall in 1923.
 The campus landscape was also influenced by botany professor William Chambers Coker, who promoted naturalistic garden rooms, created the Coker Arboretum in 1903, and designed a large boxwood-and-lawn parterre for the campus’ towering brick campanile in 1940.
 In 1918 Battle Park was given a rustic outdoor amphitheater, the Forest Theater.

-Increased enrollment after World War II led to the campus tripling in size and a departure from Beaux-Arts design principles.
-Post-war planning has emphasized multiple campuses, stylistic eclecticism, and preservation.
+Increased enrollment after World War II led to the campus tripling in size and a resulting departure from Beaux-Arts design principles.
+Post-war planning emphasized multiple campuses, stylistic eclecticism, and preservation.
 The central campus is a contributing feature to the Chapel Hill Historic District, listed in the National Register of Historic Places in 1971.